 The clinic day begins at roughly 10am and ends when all the surgeries are complete.
+When you arrive, please allow 45 minutes to an hour for your pet to be registered and loaded into the surgical unit.
 Since surgery is an inexact science, the time that you pick up your animal is usually 4-5 hours from dropoff, but it can be as long as 7 or 8 hours, depending on circumstances during the day.
 We do not compromise quality of healthcare in the interest of time; we ask that you please be patient if it is 8 or 9pm when your animal is ready to come home.

 When you make an appointment, you will be given a drop-off time for your pet.
 Please be aware that the RASCAL surgical unit has a limit to the number of surgeries that can be performed in a day.
 Your drop off time is a FIRM appointment.
 If you need to cancel, please contact us at 330.309.6955 with a courtesy cancellation so that we may put another animal in your spot.
 No-shows jeopardize other animal guardians and filling the clinics is the only way that we can keep the surgical unit coming back!

 A $20 deposit is required to hold the appointment.
 It must be received within ten days of the clinic date and will be applied to the total balance of the surgery.
 If a deposit is NOT received by that date, the appointment time will be opened up for another participant; we will try to notify you if that is necessary.
 If the appointment is cancelled within a week of the clinic date, the deposit will not be returned.
 Cash is the only accepted form of payment on the clinic day.